openskies-sh/openskies-sh-articles/content/articles/aerobridge-add-component-to-assembly.md

 For this step, you will need:

 - an account with the Lite plan in Aerobridge with your fleet details
-- an {{< relref "aerobridge-report-incident.md" >}} incident report created with the impacted component
+- an {{< relref "aerobridge-report-events.md" >}} event report created with the impacted component
 - a photo / image of the receipt from the purchase of the replacement component

-### Report an incident
+### Update component assembly
 Follow the following steps update the component assembly.
-This is essentially a two-step process where you upload the receipt first, then you acknowledge custody of the new component ad finally after replacing the part on the drone, you update the component assembly. :
+This is essentially a two-step process where you upload the receipt first, then you acknowledge custody of the new component ad finally after replacing the part on the drone, you update the component assembly.

 1. Step 1.
 Upload your receipt
     - Go to ```Data locker -> Files Manager```